 On arrival at Sentosa, we looked in the adjacent Cable Car museum which was really interesting and free of charge.
 Next, it was time for a drink so we took the path to Siloso Beach and found a beach bar there for drinks, it was in such an idyllic spot I could have stayed all day.
 From there we could see also see many container ships waiting to enter the harbour.

 All transport on Sentosa Island is free and so we took the minibus to Palawan Beach.

-The sea here was an emerald green colour and the beach a creamy white, it looked very inviting.
-This was my favourite part of the island, it really is exotic with its rope bridge connecting the islands and was very peaceful.
+The sea there was an emerald green colour and the beach a creamy white, it looked very inviting.
+This was my favourite part of the island, it really was exotic with its rope bridge connecting the islands and very peaceful.

 It was time for some excitement next, a ride on the Skyline Luge (a Go Kart circuit) for adults and children alike.
 It cost $26 for three rides and to return to the top, a chair lift ride was included.
 After this we headed back to the hotel at Clarke Quay for a rest.